Bhumbra/CLAS/README.md

 ------------
 My day-job is as a biologist so CLAS writing is slow.
 Intended improvements for the near future are:

-- write example code to illustrate the usage of ewise, outer, and inner products
 - write single- and multi-threaded stride code intended for very fast convolution operations.
 - assembler-coded instructions for Intel architectures beyond SSE4 instructions such as the newer AVX2 extensions.
 - create a proper installer.